rlabbe/filterpy/README.rst

 far the best Kalman filtering book out there if you are interested in practical applications more than writing a thesis.
 The second book I use is Eli Brookner's 'Tracking and Kalman Filtering Made Easy'.
-This is an astonishing good bood; its first chapter is actually readable by the layperson!
+This is an astonishingly good book; its first chapter is actually readable by the layperson!
 Brookner starts from the g-h filter, and shows how all other filters - the Kalman filter, least squares, fading memory, etc., all derive from the g-h filter.
 It greatly simplifies many aspects of